 - Wood Glue

 Step 1.
-Make the Lap Desk Panel
+Make the Lap Desk Top

-Apply glue to the edges of boards and clamp.
+Apply wood glue to the edges of boards and clamp.
 Remove the clamps when the glue is dry.

 Step 2.
 Cut the Curve and the Handle

-I used a 1″ diameter Forstner Bit to drill two holes.
-You could also use a 1″ hole saw, but a Forstner bit makes a cleaner cut.
+I used a Forstner Bit to drill two holes.
+You could also use a hole saw, but a Forstner bit makes a cleaner cut.

-At the bottom of the panel I measured in from each side and up 1-¾” at the center of the panel.
+At the bottom of the panel, I measured in from each side and up at the center of the panel.
 I placed a push pin at each mark.
 Then I pushed a flexible metal ruler against the push pins.
 This formed a guide for me to trace the curve onto the wood.

 Step 3.
 Cut the Angles

-At the top and bottom of the panel I made marks and connected the marks with a straightedge.
+At the top and bottom of the panel, I made marks and connected the marks with a straightedge.
 Then I cut the angles with a jigsaw.

 Step 4.
 Round the Corners